Mordecai Kurz: Research

 Kurz argues that technological innovations in a market economy perpetually plant new seeds of market power since private ownership of technology awards the owner monopoly power with a major advantage over competitors.
 Firms use diverse strategies to expand their market power and make it a durable feature of an unregulated, laissez-faire, capitalist economy.
-Absent strong public policy to constrain it, firms’ market power expands causing inequality to expand to a level that turn democracy into a plutocracy.
+Absent strong public policy to constrain it, firms’ market power expands causing inequality to expand to a level that turns democracy into plutocracy.
 This dynamic process leads Kurz to some important assessments.

 (i) History.
 Kurz finds that the US has experienced rising market power at the turn of the 20th century and a second time since 1981, which Kurz calls the “Second Gilded Age”.

 (ii) Profits and inequality.
 Kurz has maintained that in an unregulated market economy, the above process generates rising monopoly profits that are concentrated in few hands.
 The rest of society, particularly low skilled workers, pay the cost of technological progress.
 It takes the form of income that either declines over time or grows slower than income of the recipients of profits.
 Consequently, the rich minority gets richer at the expense of the majority, who are mostly workers without college education who are uncompensated for their losses.

 (iii) The stock market.
 In 2016 Kurz defined “Monopoly Wealth” to be the wealth created by market power.
 It is the present value of claims to future monopoly profits due to market power.
 In 2019 monopoly wealth was so high that 75% of the value of all stocks was monopoly wealth.
 Kurz asserts that corporate capital investment is mostly financed by debt, and stock trading is mostly the trading of monopoly wealth.

 (iv)Technological Competition.
 Competition does not solve the problem of rising market power since technological competition is different from regular competition.
 It has only one or few winners who succeed in innovating a superior technology but then acquire market power of their own.
 Incumbent monopolists can reinvent themselves and often win a technological race so that most innovations are actually made either by incumbents or by small innovating firms that are acquired by a leading incumbent.

 (v) The stability of democracy.
 Democracy under unregulated free market capitalism is an unstable social system.
 A small minority enjoys rising monopoly profits while the rest of society, particularly low-skilled workers, pay the cost of social transformation caused by technology.
-It results in the loss of social cohesion and rise in division, polarization and social strife.
-With the rich getting richer at the expense of the poor, it is only a matter of time for the less fortunate to feel abandoned by democratic institutions and lose faith in democracy.
+It results in the loss of social cohesion and rise of division, polarization and social strife.
+With the rich getting richer at the expense of the poor, it is only a matter of time before the less fortunate feel abandoned by democratic institutions and lose faith in democracy.
 They are the best target of demagogues that subvert democracy.